-- Live in Oregon.
+1. Live in the State of Oregon.

-- Have a nutritional need or risk.
-(Nutrition need or risk can be determined by visiting the WIC Program.)
+(Your nutrition need or risk can be determined by visiting the WIC Program.)

 Commonly Asked Questions

 Appointments are preferred, but Warm Springs’ WIC Clinic does take walk in visits when staff are available.